Research

 Publications

 I completed my dissertation working for Dr. Chris Reynolds, studying the interaction between AGN and cluster gas, related to the cooling flow problem in galaxy clusters.
-A complete copy of my dissertation can be found here.
+A copy of my dissertation can be found here.

 I also organized the weekly theory group lunch time talks for a while.
 I hope it is still going strong since it was a good experience (both in terms of organizing and attending).